spotfiresoftware/tibco-streaming-samples/docker/ef-kubernetes/ef-kubernetes-app/src/site/markdown/index.md

 ## Service discovery

-The TIBCO streaming node detects that its deployed in kubernetes and autmatically switches to kubernetes based discovery.
+The Spotfire streaming node detects that its deployed in kubernetes and autmatically switches to kubernetes based discovery.

-Each TIBCO Streaming node creates an kubernetes service object and populates with service discovery data.
-Other TIBCO Streaming nodes will detect these service objects to support discovery of remote TIBCO Streaming nodes.
+Each Spotfire Streaming node creates an kubernetes service object and populates with service discovery data.
+Other Spotfire Streaming nodes will detect these service objects to support discovery of remote Spotfire Streaming nodes.

 Regardless of the ports used by the POD, the ports exposed to other pods via the service object are fixed :